Biographies Characteristics Analysis

 11) Lack of control over teachers.

-In a good school - I'm not sure that such a teacher should exist - but if it exists (given that teachers of elementary grades are a teacher's college, not a higher education at all) - there should be rules so that students do not suffer from the level of development or labor relaxation of teachers.
-Checkers should be present at the lessons from time to time, there should be responsibility for mobile phones that work in the middle of the lesson for half of the class (not to mention electronic games in the lesson), for bedlam in the locker room, for lost notebooks.
+In a good school - I'm not sure such a teacher should exist - but if she does exist (considering that primary school teachers are a teacher's college, not a higher education at all) - there should be rules so that students do not suffer from the level of development or work teachers' relaxation.
+Inspectors should be periodically present at lessons, there should be responsibility for mobile phones that work in the middle of a lesson for half the class (not to mention electronic games in class), for bedlam in the locker room, for lost notebooks.

 12) Material question.
-Raising the salaries of teachers in Moscow reduced, rather than improved, the quality of the teaching staff: the work became attractive.
-Now would-be accountants, secretaries, sales floor managers are considering the teaching path as an acceptable option - and this is a completely new contingent.
-In combination with pedagogical colleges instead of a teacher training university (3 years - and you are a primary school teacher, and even with in-depth training in the field of English or computer science! - and it is by no means a fact that there are only good marks in the certificate) we get a standard teacher position yesterday's three-year-old, a girl from Contacts, who during her working day is one and a half times shorter than the average for the country, and during holidays two and a half times longer than the average, receives additional payments for mugs and additional ones, gifts from her parents, as well as a full lack of control from the administration and education department.
+Increasing salaries for teachers in Moscow has reduced, rather than increased, the quality of the teaching staff: the work has become attractive.
+Now possible accountants, secretaries, and store managers are considering the teaching path as an acceptable option - and this is a completely new contingent.
+In combination with pedagogical colleges instead of a pedagogical university (3 years - and you are a primary school teacher, and even with in-depth training in the field of English or computer science! - and it is by no means a fact that the certificate contains only good marks) we get a standard teacher’s position yesterday's C-grade student, a girl from Contacts, who, during a working day, is one and a half times shorter than the national average, and during a vacation, two and a half times longer than the average, receives additional payments for clubs and additional ones, gifts from parents, as well as full lack of control from the administration and the education department.

-The ability to manage finances instantly turned most of the directors into thieves and bribe takers, gaining parallels twice as many as the school is designed for, introducing incredible paid circles and classes, shielding themselves from parents by security guards and secretaries, tied with criminal ties to their own teachers and higher-ranking employees department.
+The ability to manage finances instantly turned most of the directors into thieves and bribe-takers, recruiting twice the number for which the school is designed, introducing incredible paid clubs and classes, shielding themselves from parents by security guards and secretaries, and having criminal connections with their own teachers and senior employees. department.

 * * *

-So I admit, there are indeed occasions for nostalgia.
+So I admit, there really are reasons for nostalgia.

-When I, as a child, went to school, there were three specialized "English" schools within half an hour's drive from home.
-At first I was sent to a “simple” school in the yard, but the program turned out to be too easy for me and I was a lot of hooligans.
-The teachers (thanks to them!) didn’t hush up the problem in my behavior (at 6 years old, I don’t make allowances for the “baby”) and my parents transferred me to one of the “English” schools (in Kuzminki), where there was no time to hooligan, but I had to catch up with the class (mostly in mathematics, there was no English in the first grade then).
-For the last two years I studied at another "English" school (in Perovo) - out of 50 graduates, eighteen entered Moscow State University.
+When I, as a little girl, went to school, there were three specialized “English” schools within half an hour’s drive from home.
+At first I was sent to a “simple” school in the yard, but the program turned out to be too easy for me and I misbehaved a lot.
+The teachers (thanks to them!) did not hush up the problem with my behavior (at 6 years old, I don’t make allowances for the “baby”) and my parents transferred me to one of the “English” schools (in Kuzminki), where there was no time to be a hooligan, but I had to catch up with the class (mainly in mathematics, there was no English in the first grade then).
+For the last two years I studied at another “English” school (in Perovo) - out of 50 graduates, eighteen entered Moscow State University.

 What about my children?
-A school in the yard is no longer an option, thanks to the proximity of the Vykhinsky market (I hope everyone understands everything).
-The eldest daughter has to go to the gymnasium across Moscow to the Lenin Hills.
-I take the younger one to my former school in Perovo - or rather, to what is left of it: no discipline, no decency, no extracurricular activities, the program is even more unpretentious than in the "yard" school near the Vykhinsky market, each class - 4 parallels instead of two, - everything, if only the clients were satisfied (housewives with 2-3 jeeps per family and a Turkish beach on vacation, which they tell their friends at school every day before a new beach).
+A school in the yard is no longer an option - thanks to the proximity of the Vykhinsky market (I hope everyone understands everything).
+The eldest daughter has to travel to the gymnasium across all of Moscow to the Lenin Hills.
+I take the youngest to my former school in Perovo - or rather, to what’s left of it: no discipline, no decency, no extracurricular work, the program is even more unassuming than in the “yard” school near the Vykhinsky market, each class - 4 parallels instead of two - everything to keep the clients happy (housewives with 2-3 jeeps per family and a Turkish beach during the holidays, which they tell their friends about at school every day until a new beach).

-I went to my other old school (“English” in Kuzminki), talked with my parents - everything is the same as I wrote about the previous school.
+I went to my other old school (“English” in Kuzminki), talked with my parents - everything was the same as what I wrote about the previous school.
 The parent contingent is only smarter.

-So, having on one palm the school of our childhood, and on the other an outright genocide - not only talented or capable! - but just able-bodied, controlled children with a book instead of a game console in their backpack, it is quite understandable to succumb to nostalgia.
+So, having on one palm the school of our childhood, and on the other, outright genocide - not to mention talented or capable! - but simply able-bodied, supervised children with a book instead of a game console in their backpack, it is quite understandable to succumb to nostalgia.

 Social science.
 How is your school different from the old Russian school?

-Today, all schools are similar to each other, all students study according to the same program, and in the past there were many different schools, even at the same level of education, including private boarding schools.
-Today, children simply move from elementary school to basic school, and before the revolution, children of the same age were admitted to the gymnasium by exams.
-Today, boys and girls study together, while in the past they studied separately from each other.
-Today the scores are 5 points, but before the revolution they were 12 points.
-Today, a guilty student is given a bad grade in a diary, a remark is written there, in extreme cases, parents can be called to school, before the revolution, children were flogged with rods (the only exception was the school, which was opened for peasant children by L.N.
-Tolstoy).
-Today, all children are required to go to school; before the revolution, not all children had such an opportunity.
+Today all schools are similar to each other, all schoolchildren study according to the same program, but in the past there were many different schools even at the same level of education, including private boarding schools.
+Today, children simply move from primary school to primary school, but before the revolution, children of the same age were admitted to the gymnasium based on exams.
+Today boys and girls study together, but once they studied separately from each other.
+Today the grades are 5-point, but before the revolution they were 12-point.
+Today, a guilty student is given a bad grade in the diary, a remark is written there, and in extreme cases, parents can be called to school; before the revolution, children were flogged (the only exception was the school that L.N.
+Tolstoy opened for peasant children).
+Today all children are required to go to school; before the revolution, not all children had this opportunity.

 5th grade Social science Simple 748